Jump to topic

 Here are some of the most common reasons why people drink alcohol:

-Some people consider themselves social drinkers, as they consume alcohol when they’re at specific events — happy hours, birthday parties, holidays, etc. They might enjoy a glass of wine on an evening out with friends or during another social activity.
+Some people consider themselves social drinkers, as they consume alcohol in various social situations — happy hours, birthday parties, holidays, etc. They might enjoy a glass of wine on an evening out with friends or during another social activity.
 This form of drinking typically doesn't disrupt their lives or cause any personal or major health problems long-term.

 2. Peer Pressure